Outrage erupts in South Africa over video of deputy president’s security officers stomping on man

 The video was recorded by a person in another car not involved in the incident and posted to Twitter.

-After the incident, the officers, who are part of the dedicated police unit tasked with protecting South African politicans and other VIPs, get into two black SUVs and drive away.
+After the incident, the officers, who are part of a larger dedicated police unit tasked with protecting South African politicans and other VIPs, get into two black SUVs and drive away.

 The video shows a third man also lying on the side of the road in the aftermath.
 It’s unclear if he was also beaten.
-A woman is seen getting out of the car and holding her hands above her head during the incident.
+A woman is seen getting out of the car and holding her hands above her head as the men are kicked and stomped on.

 At least seven police officers, some of them wearing suits, were involved and the video shows at least three of them kicking and stomping on the two men.
 Two of the officers seen kicking the men are holding rifles while the third has a pistol in his hand.